 While all digital readers serve the same primary purpose as reading platforms, not all are created equal.
 What may work best for one book lover may not be ideal for another.
 If you aren’t sure where to start in your search for the best eBook reader, we suggest you focus on readability, portability, convenience and features.

 Much of the appeal of an eReader comes from the convenience of instant access to new books.
 Virtually all of the eBook readers we’ve reviewed have an integrated eBook store offering thousands of titles.
-You'll find modest differences, however, most importantly in how many thousands of eBooks each offers and how much titles typically cost.
+However, you'll find modest differences, most importantly in how many thousands of eBooks each offers and how much titles typically cost.
 Additionally, almost all models support loans of eBooks from public libraries.
 This allows you to borrow titles from the library’s website and download them to your device, either by USB cord or wirelessly.

 An eBook reader's features are less important than the main benefits of such a device.
 However, the available features on an eReader could help you make the final choice among contenders.
 All the eReaders we reviewed come with a one-year warranty.
-Look for automatic syncing of your digital books across all of your devices.
+Also look for automatic syncing of your digital books across all of your devices.
 With this feature, you can pick up reading on your smartphone where you left off on your eReader.
 Further features like adjustable fonts, a built-in dictionary, and bookmarks and annotations can also enhance the convenience and usefulness of an eReader.

 If you love to read but hate lugging books around with you, a dedicated eBook reader can make reading your favorite novels and other content more convenient and enjoyable – anytime, anywhere.
 Research suggests that the ease of access an eReader offers may actually encourage you to read more than when your books come in paper form, so choosing the right eReader could even help you finish the books you've been meaning to read.